savemysmartphone/usagi/README.md

   query: POST /v1/posts
   reply: {
     post: {
-      id: ANY_VALUE_NOT_NIL # one of the default value matcher provided by the gem
+      id: ANY_VALUE_NOT_NIL, # one of the default value matcher provided by the gem
       title: 'New post',
       author: 'me@me.com',
       created_at: ANY_VALUE # other usagi matcher